JossueE/FastLIO-ROS2-Simulation/README.md

 > The first launch may take longer as Gazebo caches assets and loads world resources.

 If you want to modify parameters such as the robot model, initial pose, world file, base color, or namespace, edit the `one_robot_ign_launch.py` file directly.

+> [!IMPORTANT]
+> Is important to say that please do not modify the name of the topics, Unless you really understand what are you doing.
+As a result that this package is totally compatible with ... and is important be congruent.

 ---